 Lothian Buses runs a comprehensive bus service around Edinburgh.
 Service 41 runs straight onto the Kings Buildings campus.
 Services 24, 38, 42 and 67 stop very close to the campus.
 Services 41 and 38 also pass near the Royal Observatory.
-Lothian Buses operate a "flat fare" system - the same fare covers any distance (except on the AirLink airport bus service).
+Lothian Buses operate a "flat fare" system - the same fare covers any distance for one bus (except on the AirLink airport bus service).
 The current fare can be found here.
-A day ticket is also available, which is better value for money once you plan to make more than three trips in one day.
+A day ticket is also available, which is better value for money once you plan to make more than two trips in one day.
 Tickets are available from the driver when boarding the bus: note that no change is given, except on the AirLink service.
 It is also possible to pay via the 'tap-tap-cap' system - a contactless payment system (on the buses) with daily fare capping, meaning if you use the same card on different buses numerous times, it will automatically convert it to the lowest faire (switch to a daily pass for example).
 It can't be used for more than one person per bus.
 It is also possible to download the mobile ticket App (‘m-tickets’ – Apple, Android) or the Lothian Bus App (‘Bus & Tram’).

 The central part of Edinburgh is very compact, and most easily traversed on foot, especially as there are usually many roadworks.

 Eating and drinking